 ‘Interesting.
 It does not say if you’re able to defeat me.’

 ‘No,’ Harry lied.
 ‘It doesn’t, though I do wonder what the power you know not is.’

 Harry tensed and raised his own.

 ‘I was going to kill you anyway,’ Voldemort said.
 ‘But I’m curious, Harry, to see what you’ll become.
-Someone once told me I should find an equal, I never really believed it would come true, but I wonder if there might’ve been a chance after all.’
+Someone once told me I should find an equal, though I never really believed it would come true.
+I wonder, though, if there might have been a chance after all.’